Canonical graph decompositions via local separations: Displacement: a guarantee for the existence of lifts

 \begin{proof} Let $O$ be an induced cycle in~$G$.
-In the following, we interpret $O$ also as a closed walk once around~$O$.
-If $H^O$ is empty, then $O$ is contained in a part~$G_h$; thus, $O$ is a triangle because the parts are complete by~(i).
+In what follows, we interpret $O$ also as a closed walk once around~$O$.
+If $H^O$ is empty then, by the definition of \gd s, $O$ is contained in a part~$G_h$; thus, $O$ is a triangle, because the parts are complete by~(i).
 Assume now that $H^O$ is not empty.
-Note that for every traversal $P$ of $s^e$ for an edge $e\in E(H)$, the two endvertices of $P$ send edges of $G$ to all internal vertices of~$P$.
-Since $O$ is induced and the parts of $(H, \cG)$ are complete, for every traversed edge~$e$ of $H^O$ the intersection $O \cap G_e$ consists of a single vertex, and for every node $h$ of~$H^O$ the intersection $O \cap G_h$ consists of a single edge joining different adhesion graphs.
+Note that, for every traversal $P$ of $s^e$ for an edge $e\in E(H)$, the two endvertices of $P$ send edges of $G$ to all internal vertices of~$P$.
+Since $O$ is induced and the parts of $(H, \cG)$ are complete, the intersection $O \cap G_e$ thus consists of a single vertex, and for every node $h$ of~$H^O$ the intersection $O \cap G_h$ consists of a single edge joining different adhesion graphs.
 Thus, $H^O$ is a cycle $h_1 \dots h_nh_1$.
-The unique edges in $O \cap G_{h_i}$ are pairwise distinct by~(ii).
-Hence, the length of $O$ is at least~$g(H)$. \end{proof}
+The unique edges of $O$ in $G_{h_i}$ are distinct for different $i$, by~(ii).
+Hence, $O$ has at least~$n\geq g(H)$ edges. \end{proof}

-Let $(H,\cG)$ be a \gd\ of $G$ whose adhesion graphs are pairwise disjoint.
-We say that a closed walk $W$ traverses $s^e$ \defn{$k$ times} (where $e\in E(H)$) if the number of cyclic shifts of $W$ which contain a traversal of~$s^e$ as initial segment equals $k$.
+Let $(H,\cG)$ be a \gd\ (with parts~$G_h$) of~$G$, and assume that its adhesion graphs are pairwise disjoint.
+We say that a closed walk $W$ traverses $s^e$ \defn{$k$ times} (where $e\in E(H)$) if the number of cyclic shifts of $W$ which contain a traversal of~$s^e$ as an initial segment equals $k$.

-\begin{lemma} Let $(H,\cG)$ be a \gd\ of a finite connected graph $G$ with pairwise disjoint adhesion graphs.
-Let $W$ be a closed walk in $G$ such that $W$ traverses $s^e$ at most once for every edge $e$ of $H$ and such that $W$ traverses at least one~$s^e$.
-Then: \begin{enumerate} \item $H^W$ is non-empty and every node of $H^W$ has degree $\geq 2$; in particular, $H^W$ contains a cyle. \item $W$ contains a subwalk in $G_h$ between two distinct adhesion graphs of $(H,\cG)$ for every $h \in V(H^W)$. \end{enumerate} \end{lemma}